 Removal of Director

 The Voting Members may, by Special Resolution, remove a Director, before the expiration of his or her term of office, and may appoint a successor to complete the term of office.

+A Director may not be proposed for removal unless at least 7 days written notice of the resolution has been provided to the Director who is proposed for removal, and prior to the vote on the resolution, the Director is given a reasonable opportunity to make representations regarding the proposed removal.

 Ceasing to be a Director